And as for you, brothers and sisters, never tire of doing what is good. (2 Thessalonians 3:13 NIV)

 ‘Doing good’, at least to me, implies that I am active and making a positive difference in the lives of other people.
 It may be as simple as helping to reach something off the top shelf in the grocery store.
-Or it may take much more time and effort, like mowing a lawn, or helping at a homeless shelter.
-There are any number of opportunities to do good for those around me.
+Or it may take much more time and effort, like mowing a lawn or helping at a homeless shelter.
+There are plenty of opportunities to do good for those around me.
 And I do some of those things.

 The challenge with this verse is the phrase “never tire”.
 I quickly grow weary of engaging with people.
 I find myself rebelling against a busy schedule.
-And I would much prefer to be engaged in solitary activities: reading a book; working in the gardens; traipsing through the forests and mountains.
-If you are a fellow introvert, you understand the need of quiet time to recharge.
+And I would much prefer to be engaged in solitary activities: reading a book; working in the gardens; traipsing through the forests and mountains; or sitting at my computer writing.
+If you are a fellow introvert, you understand the need for quiet time to recharge.

 But, as pleasant as the quiet time is, I am called to live in the noisy world, and to make a difference there; to do good.
 Jesus himself took time to be alone and to recharge.
 But he was always ready to reach out and touch those who were in need.
 Can I do any less as his disciple?